johanna-einsiedler/SoDaOps/reports/README.md

 > Answer:

 We used:
+- Cloud build: The backbone which runs the majority of our code.
-Google storage: Used to create buckets that can contain data, models, etc.
+- Cloud Storage: Used to create buckets that can contain data, models, etc.
-Cloud Vertex AI: Used to spin up brief VM's for specific tasks.
-Used for training in combination with WANDB.
+- Vertex AI: Used to spin up VM's for training in combination with WANDB.
+- Compute Engine: To build scripts initially for debugging purposes mainly.
-Artifact Registry: Used to build and store docker images in the cloud and retrieve if needed.
+- Artifact Registry: Used to build and store docker images in the cloud and retrieve if needed.
-Cloud Run: Used to deploy API's accessible from the web.
+- Cloud Run: Used to deploy API's accessible from the web.
+- Monitoring: To setup API alerts.

 ### Question 18